Admissions Requirements

 Entrance Examinations

-Applicants who are seeking admission to a certificate of achievement program (excluding Anesthesia Technician) are required to take the Wonderlic exam.
+Applicants who are seeking admission to an open enrollment program are required to take the Wonderlic exam.
 The minimum required score for enrollment is 12.
 Three exam attempts are permitted per enrollment period.

 AIMS Education will accept official copies of ACCUPLACER tests taken at other institutions within the past 2 years.